RamonSmit/Nestable2/README.md

 });
 ```

 `onDragStart` callback provided as an option is fired when user starts to drag an element.
+Returning `false` from this callback will disable the dragging.
 ```js
 $('.dd').nestable({
     onDragStart: function(l,e){